Clarifai/docs/docs/api-guide/predict/text.md

 ---
-description: Make predictions on passages of text
+description: Make predictions on passages of texts
 sidebar_position: 3
 ---